SVS SB12-Plus Active Subwoofer: The Mouse That Roars

 Unfortunately, the prototype I was sent didn’t have a manual, so I was flying in the dark on how to operate some of the SB12's features.
 As of this writing there is still no on-line manual for it, but presumably SVS is shipping them with a published one.
 I bring this up because some of its features, such as the Room Compensation and the on-board parametric equalizer, are less then intuitive.

 The equalizer in particular isn’t terribly user friendly, despite its straightforward appearance.
-Normally I don’t have a problem figuring out how to operate a parametric equalizer, but nothing I did with this one seemed to work right.
+Normally I don’t have a problem figuring out how to operate an analog equalizer, but nothing I did with this one seemed to work right.
 For instance, the labeling for the Level knob: I assumed that “Min” was cutting gain, and “Max” was boosting, which is perfectly logical to anyone who’s ever used a parametric equalizer.
 Yet, it appeared the equalizer was working backwards, attenuating the selected frequency at the full “Max” setting.

 It wasn’t until after I returned the sub that I found out that the PEQ is actually a cut only design.
 I will say that SVS principals Ron Stimpson Tom Vodhanel were prompt and courteous at answering all my inquiries, so I’ll put the blame on myself for not taking the time to get in touch with them until after I had shipped the SB12 back.

 Nevertheless, I encourage anyone who buys a SB12 to review the manual before attempting to use the parametric equalizer.
 Presumably this is the same equalizer found in a few other SVS subwoofers, like the PB12-Plus model.
 You can download its manual here: PB12-Plus manual

 That said, I have some issues with the actual function of the parametric equalizer as well as the labelings: